 A: Because these fields are rewarding, and in more ways than one.
 Students who major in social sciences tend to love what they do, both during and after college.
 According to 2014 Gallup survey data, social science grads are among the most likely to express strong interest in their jobs, even above graduates with business or engineering degrees.
 The same study finds that, on average, social science grads enjoy a level of financial well being comparable to that of business grads.
+2017 data from PayScale show that Lehigh's arts and science graduates are among the best compensated in the nation.
 Our majors leave Lehigh equipped not only to compete in the global workforce, but to understand the world around them and to build meaningful lives for themselves within it.

 Some helpful external links: